 Have you had a favourite scene to film?

-I had such a fantastic time filming Naveed’s main episode for series two, episode ten.
+I had such a fantastic time filming Naveed’s main episode for Series 2, Episode 10.
 The whole experience felt very special and I loved every second of it.
 It was a great creative journey of ups and downs, changes, re-writes and improv.
 I love working with different actors on different scenes.
 Thereʼs a different vibe/relationship with Nasreen played by Amy-Leigh Hickman to Cory and Riz played by Sam Retford and Nohail Mohammed.
 But I particularly loved filming a scene for this series, during episode eight, with Sam which youʼll see soon.

 How would you say Naveed has changed over the years?

 Heʼs definitely more confident and integrated into the school this series.
-During series two he was the new kid.
+During Series 2 he was the new kid.
 Trying to fit in and make friends.
 This series he understands more of who he is and where he wants to go.
 All whilst still dealing with teenage life and family.

 Can you tell us about playing Robbie Singh in Hobsonʼs Choice at the Royal Exchange Theatre?